 MQTT SN Auto Discovery

 In the MQTT set up, agents need to be informed where the broker runs.
 This increases the configuration overhead at the end user.
-But for MQTT-SN, the sensors and the gateway can propagate messages which is understood by its counterpart and can establish connection to communicate with each other.
+But for MQTT-SN protocol, the sensors and the gateway can propagate messages which is understood by its counterpart and can establish connection to communicate with each other.
 This makes it much simpler to configure.

 The size of the every packet that is transferred in the MQTT-SN has been redesigned.
 For example in the CONNECT, only the required parameter is sent.
 The WILL and WILL Message has been split into separate packets and sent only when required.
 The overall data transferred over the network is reduced to a greater extent to reduce the bandwidth used.
+Moreover MQTT SN supports four types of QoS (Quality of service) QoS 0,1,2,-1 or 3.

 Predefined Topic IDs & Topics Names